Series

 - Afghanistan (since 2018).

-In a wider sense, the Series also refers to the format of cricket competitions.
-At the international level, there are three main Series:
+In a wider sense, the world cricket series also refers to the format of cricket competitions.
+There are three of them on a global scale:

 - Test;